Legion Lost: Volume 2 / The New 52

 When the team arrives in the 21st century, their technology does not work as intended.
 They had been chasing Alastor, who has released the mutagenic Hypertaxis pathogen.
 Timber Wolf quickly apprehends Alastor, who has destroyed a small town; however, as the team attempts to return to their own time, their Time Bubble malfunctions due to the pathogen transforming Alastor.
 Gates attempts to teleport himself and Alastor away, but Chameleon Girl is accidentally teleported along with Gates and Alastor and presumed dead.
 During a town memorial service for those killed in Alastor's attack, the Legion confronts a doctor who was exposed to the pathogen.
 Having been transformed into living energy, he refuses to accept his new form and commits suicide.

+Timber Wolf then interrupts a fight between two creatures exposed to the pathogen and learns that one of them is an infected Chameleon Girl.
+While attempting to contain Chameleon Girl, Wildfire, Tyroc, and Timber Wolf are ambushed by the Black Razors.
+Meanwhile, Tellus and Dawnstar locate Alastor and try to reason with him.
+After Tyroc incapacitates the Black Razors, they go ahead and help the others with Alastor.
+Tellus defeats Alastor with a telepathic assault.
+Gates returns, although half of his body is scarred.
+Timber Wolf and Chameleon Girl are confronted by Martian Manhunter, who renders Timber Wolf unconscious, letting the military agents arrest them.
+The others attempt to break into the military installation to save their friends.
+Manhunter helps the team and heals Chameleon Girl once he realizes they are heroes from the future.